 The word “eid” is roughly equivalent to the English word “celebration” or “festival.”
 The three-day Eid Al-Fitr celebrates the end of the month-long fasting of Ramadan; the three-day Eid Al-Adha commemorates the willingness of the Prophet Abraham to sacrifice his son Ishmael in response to God’s command*, and it marks the end of Hajj, the annual Muslim pilgrimage to the holy city of Mecca.
-(In 2013, Eid Al-Fitr will begin at sundown on August 8, and Eid Al-Adha will commence at sundown on October 15.)
+(In 2016, Eid Al-Fitr begins at sundown on July 6, and Eid Al-Adha commences at sundown on September 12.)

 The statement “[Muslims] don’t even believe in Christ and they’re getting their own Christmas stamp!” is therefore nonsensical, akin to protesting Hanukkah stamps because “Jews don’t even believe in Christ but they have their own Christmas stamp!”
 (Although Muslims do not believe that Jesus was the son of God, Islam does regard him as a prophet, a mortal who was divinely chosen to spread God’s message.)

 An August 2009 version of the “Muslim stamp” e-mail added the claim that “President Obama has directed the United States Postal Service to REMEMBER and HONOR the EID MUSLIM holiday season with a new commemorative 42 Cent First Class Holiday Postage Stamp.”
-This statement is manifestly false: The EID stamp was introduced in 2001 (eight years before Barack Obama became President of the United States), and USPS stamp designs are chosen by the Citizens’ Stamp Advisory Committee (CSAC, not by U.S. presidents.
+This statement is manifestly false: The EID stamp was introduced in 2001, eight years before Barack Obama became President of the United States, and USPS stamp designs are chosen by the Citizens’ Stamp Advisory Committee (CSAC) and not by U.S. presidents.